AdaCore/spark2014/reqs/source/op-reqs.rst

    more text

-The following requirements have been derived primarily from the use cases defined later in this document (see :ref:`Use Cases`.).
+The following requirements have been derived primarily from the use cases defined later in this document (see :ref:`use-cases-label`.).

 1a(i)	Detection of undefined behaviour